 CRIMINAL MEDICAL NEGLECT STATUTE

 Note: The manslaughter statute at La.
-Rev. Statutes § 14:31 requires the prosecu-tor to prove that the defendant was engaged in perpetration of a separate felony.
+R.S. § 14:31 requires the prosecu-tor to prove that the defendant was engaged in perpetration of a separate felony.
 With the religious defenses to neglect and cruelty appearing to insulate parents from those charges, the prosecutor would not be able to prove manslaughter either.

 Religous Liberty Statute